Senior Software Engineer at Mercell Holding AS

 This is the first article in "The Rational Software Engineer" series.
 I will cover more topics related to optimizing personal processes, education, career paths, and how to be passionate in a software engineering context.

 There are many things that contribute to how productive I am as a software engineer: how long I work, how focused I am, how often I take breaks and how I spend them - and so many more.
-If I structure my day, it can improve my productivity, whereas losing control over one aspect can lead to noticeable degradation in my productivity.
+If I structure my day well, it can improve my productivity, whereas losing control over one aspect can lead to noticeable degradation in my productivity.
 So let’s figure out what a “nicely structured workday'' actually is.

 Typically, we spend 8 hours per day at work.
 Some of the time goes to meetings, checking emails, lunch, making coffee, and such.
 Writing code for 8 hours per day is not very realistic.

 I have seen very few individuals who manage to do it for so long while keeping productivity high.
 On the other hand, anyone who tried to code for 8 hours a day straight (especially without breaks) could tell how exhausting that was.
 This is the reason why there are ongoing attempts to reduce the working hours in some countries.
 This one is a promising recent result from reducing working hours to 35-36 hours per week in Iceland.

 This leads us to a question - How much time do we expect from a software engineer on writing code?

 Most of my colleagues told me, on the best days, when they are not distracted, they can write code for a maximum of 4-6 hours.
 Some managers (usually the inexperienced ones) could get a panic attack if you told them that their most productive developers write code for only 4 hours per day.
 “What the hell do they do then?!” - they might ask.

 Be considerate with your manager’s mental health and don’t share this information with them: most of the people under their supervision actually do even less than that!